 While just issuing certificates is all well and good, a proper CA needs to provide multi-user accountability and access control to issuance operations.
 While the standard Accumulative Approval Profile provides a simple n-number of approving administrators requirement, Partitioned Approval Profiles allow for a complex approvals flow of sequences and parallel partitions.
 To read more about approvals, see Approvals and Approval Profiles.

-Remote authentication binds non-certificate-signing crypto tokens to specific tasks, specifically OCSP responses and remote authenticators.
-See Remote Authenticators Overview.
+Internal key bindings is EJBCA's catch-all term for binding non-certificate-signing crypto tokens to specific tasks, specifically OCSP responses and remote authentication.
+See Internal Key Bindings Overview.

 Logging in EJBCA